Create an Airwallex account today

 International money transfers from Malaysia to Hong Kong for businesses

 While many businesses in Hong Kong have distribution channels in Malaysia and around the world, money transfers from Malaysia to Hong Kong still rely mostly on wire transfers and money changers.
 Some small and medium-sized enterprises even opt for local money changers to handle remittances.
 These traditional remittance methods have their own limitations in terms of cost, regulations, and security.
-This article will analyze the pros and cons of each of these methods.
+This article will analyse the pros and cons of each of these methods.

 4 common methods to transfer from Malaysia to Hong Kong